knpuniversity/symfony2-series/knpu/episode2/testing-data.rst

 we see a validation error.

 This is a *very* important detail about testing.
-Before running any test, we need to make sure the database is in a predicable state.
+Before running any test, we need to make sure the database is in a predictable state.
 Our test will pass... unless there *happens* to already be a ``user5`` in the database.

 Deleting Users